Heist film: Characteristics of the genre

 While there is no unanimous agreement on what constitutes a heist film, there are some common characteristics that most films in the genre share.

 The most basic is that films in the genre tend to follow the planning, execution and aftermath of one large robbery.
 While there can be smaller crimes leading up to the major crime, this major crime is the centerpiece of the film and is the event which informs much of the film's plot.
 As a result of this, heist films tend to focus on the process of the crime, often planned in great detail, followed by extended exposition of the heist itself.

-The genre is also distinct for almost exclusively following those committing the crime rather than whoever is trying to stop them.
+The genre is also distinguished by almost exclusively following those committing the crime rather than whoever is trying to stop them.
 This often leads to the viewer building some form of sympathy or respect for the criminals.
 Another common characteristic is the assembling of a team to complete the heist, with each member contributing a unique skill or trait needed to complete the job.

 Over time filmmakers have taken these characteristics and changed them to create interesting plays on the genre.
 For example, Reservoir Dogs (1992) skips the execution of the heist and most of its planning, choosing instead to focus almost exclusively on the aftermath.
 Another example of this is The Italian Job (1969), which shows the planning and execution of the heist but doesn't fully show the aftermath.
 The teen comedy The Perfect Score (2004) concerns high-school students attempting to steal the answers to the SAT tests rather than valuables.

 Other tropes of the genre include the failure of the heist due to fate, or the traits of the criminals involved.
 Among them is one of the participants getting injured during the heist, or betraying the others during or after.
 This trend started as a result of the initial films in the genre being made in Hollywood during the Motion Picture Production Code, which prohibited criminals from getting away with their crime.
 While this has changed since the disappearance of the code, the trope of failed heists still remains.
 One of the most dynamic examples is Reservoir Dogs, which focuses solely on trying to figure out which of their group members betrayed them after a failed heist.
-Another popular trope is "one last job", whereby a criminal looking to quit the life enlists the team to commit one last heist so they will have money for the rest of their days.
+Another popular trope is "one last job", whereby a criminal looking to quit the life enlists the team to commit one last heist so they will have money to live out their lives.
 This can be seen in early films such as The Asphalt Jungle (1950) as well as more recent like Heat (1995).